HaoC916/2025-Canada-Election-Sentimen/README.md

 ---

-## 3. Sentiment
+## 3. Sentiment （Requires 5~30 hours to finish）

-📦 (Optional) Skip Step 3 — Download Pre-Computed Sentiment Data
+📦 Skip Step 3? —> Download Pre-Computed Sentiment Data

 If you do NOT want to rerun the Transformer/VADER scoring (very slow without GPU), download our pre-computed Step 3 output from Google Drive:

 👉 https://drive.google.com/file/d/1bXJ_JlQu_xzUsRbajEGasY8UCPJ51-57/view?usp=drive_link

+After downloading the data file, extract to the data/ folder, and continue with step 4.

 🔹 Step 3a — Extract Party Sentences